This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during knee replacement:

 - Your surgeon will move the muscles and other tissues around your joint back into place.
-A drain may be placed to remove extra blood and fluid from the surgery area.
-Your healthcare provider will close your incision with stitches or staples.
-He may uses strips of medical tape and a bandage to cover your wound.
+He or she will close your incision with stitches or staples.
+He or she may use strips of medical tape and a bandage to cover your wound.